Back to Square One

 A purple-haired boy jumped at him from out of nowhere, much like any other cougar might, and gave Darian a vigorous noogie.
 His clothes were as loud as his voice, and his eyes were full of excitement as he nearly knocked the vole into another student.
 "Hey, I've been looking all over for you, Deeg.
 The gang is going to Bishop's Realm next holiday, and we need a fourth.
 Are you in?"

-He sighed, cringing.
-In stark contrast, Darian wore prep school attire: a smartly-pressed dress shirt and vest with similarly formal slacks and dark, polished shoes.
-True to his easily irritable disposition, he immediately started brushing back his once neatly-combed hair.
+Darian sighed, cringing.
+In stark contrast to the newcomer, he wore prep school attire: a smartly-pressed dress shirt and vest with similarly formal slacks and dark, polished shoes.
+True to his easily irritable disposition, he righted himself as he pushed the boy away and immediately started brushing back his once neatly-combed hair.
 "Hi, Kotaro..."
 It wasn't that he hated the guy, just... right now was not a good time.

 "Why so glum?"
 Kotaro asked, instantly serious in an over-the-top fashion.
-He glanced about dramatically before leaning closer to Darian, whispering.
+He glanced about in a dramatically suspicious fashion before leaning closer to Darian, whispering.
 "Is that douchebag getting to you again?"

-"No," he lied through gritted teeth, "I'm just worried about my grades...
+"No," he lied through gritted teeth, starting to walk away.
+"I'm just worried about my grades...
 World Cultures is such a drag, and--"

 "No, really, I'd like to, but--"